FurkanEdizkan/Git-Version-Control-Tutorial/Comments.md

 ## Comments

-**For those who atteneded to tutorial session or just want to comment about repository**
+**For those who attended to tutorial session or just want to comment about repository**

 - Fork this repository
 -  Create a new branch